chrisnatali/data_synk/README.md

 3. Goto step 2 above, replacing 'Chris' with your User (Note that to logout of the 'Vote' page, do a browser Refresh).

-Installation:
+Installation
 ----------------------------------------------------------------------

-**MAJOR** Assumptions:  This installation assumes a 'working' & 'typical' Unix/Apache/Perl/CGI environment.
+Assumptions:  This installation assumes a 'working' & 'typical' Unix/Apache/Perl/CGI environment.

 To run the sample application via apache and cgi module